aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 #### **Export Custom properties to PDF**

-With the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class, you can export the custom properties in the source workbook to the PDF. [**PdfCustomPropertiesExport**](https://reference.aspose.com/cells/nodejs-cpp/pdfcustompropertiesexport/) enumerator is provided for specifying the way by which properties are exported.
-These properties can be observed in Adobe Acrobat Reader by clicking on File and then properties option as shown in the following image.
-Template file "sourceWithCustProps.xlsx"  can be downloaded [here](sourceWithCustProps.xlsx) for testing and output PDF file "outSourceWithCustProps" is available [here](outSourceWithCustProps.pdf) for analysis.
+With the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class, you can export the custom properties in the source workbook to the PDF.
+The [**PdfCustomPropertiesExport**](https://reference.aspose.com/cells/nodejs-cpp/pdfcustompropertiesexport/) enumerator is provided for specifying the way by which properties are exported.
+These properties can be observed in Adobe Acrobat Reader by clicking **File** → **Properties** as shown in the following image.
+The template file `sourceWithCustProps.xlsx` can be downloaded [here](sourceWithCustProps.xlsx) for testing, and the output PDF file `outSourceWithCustProps.pdf` is available [here](outSourceWithCustProps.pdf) for analysis.

 ![todo:image_alt_text](convert-excel-workbook-to-pdf_1.png)